tgchacko/sqllite-chat-assistant/README.md

 2. Database Constraints
    - Currently uses SQLite, which may not be suitable for production workloads
-   - Database is recreated on each deployment to Heroku
+   - Database is recreated on each deployment to Streamlit

 3. Performance
    - Response time depends on Gemini AI API latency
-   - Limited by Streamlit and Heroku free tier constraints
+   - Limited by Streamlit free tier constraints

 ## Suggestions for Improvement

 1. Database Enhancements
    - Migrate to a production-grade database like PostgreSQL
    - Add more tables and relationships
-   - Implement data persistence on Heroku

 2. Features
    - Add query history